Nike Girls Soccer Camp at University of San Diego

-Lieberman helped transform the Bruins into a national power in women's soccer, as she helped lead UCLA to seven NCAA Tournament appearances, two final four appearances, and one national Championship in 2013, the first in Bruin history.
-Under her tutelage over the past eight seasons, the Bruins have produced 15 NSCAA All-Americans, six freshman All-Americans, 30 NSCAA All-Pacific Region players, two Pac-12 Players of the Year, one Pac-12 Defensive Player of the Year, 39 All-Pac-12 performers, and 13 Pac-12 All-Freshman team members.
+Under her eight-year tutelage, the Bruins produced 15 NSCAA All-Americans, six freshmen All-Americans, 30 NSCAA All-Pacific Region players, two Pac-12 Players of the Year, one Pac-12 Defensive Player of the Year, 39 All-Pac 12 performers and 13 Pac-12 All-Freshman members.

-Prior to her time at UCLA, she previously served as Director of Coaching for the highly-competitive LA Rampage FC for three years.
-Her primary position with the club included overseeing all 27 youth teams, while managing a staff of roughly 15 coaches.
-As director, she was also heavily involved in all parent/player relations with the club.
+Prior to her run at UCLA, Lieberman served as Director of Coaching for the highly competitive LA Rampage FC for three years.
+She was in charge of overseeing all 27 youth teams while managing a staff of roughly 15 coaches.
+Lieberman was also heavily involved in all parent-player relationships with the club.
 Lieberman was hired by the Rampage to be the Director of Women's Coaching in 2005 and was elevated to the main director position after just one year.

-Prior to her time with the Rampage, she served as Paul Caligiuri's assistant for both the men's and women's teams at Cal Poly Pomona in 2002 and was an undergraduate assistant coach for the Bruin women in 1999.
-Lieberman has also been extensively involved with the Cal-South ODP team, coaching at both the U-14 and U-16 levels.
-In 2016, she was honored with the Cal South Excellence in Coaching Award.
-She has also worked with the U.S. Soccer U-18 National Team at their training camps.
+Lieberman has been extensively involved with the Cal-South Olympic Development Program team, coaching at both the U-14 and U-16 levels.
+In 2016 she was honored with the Cal South Excellence in Coaching Award.
+She also worked with the U.S. Soccer U-18 National Team at their training camps.

 As a player, Lieberman was a second-team All-Pac-10 selection at UCLA in 1995.
 She played in 78 games during her four-year career, totaling 31 points on seven goals and 17 assists.
 A two-year winner of the team's Most Inspirational Award, she helped the program claim its first two Pac-10 Championships in 1997 and `98, and UCLA made the NCAA Tournament in three of her four seasons, reaching the quarterfinals in 1997.
 Following her UCLA playing days, she played one year for the WUSA's Washington Freedom during the league's inaugural season of 2001.
 In 2010, she was inducted into the Southern California Jewish Sports Hall of Fame.